fityannugroho/img-dl/README.md

 ## Prerequisites

-- Node.js 20.9 or later
+- Node.js 20.11 or later
-- npm 10 or later
+- pnpm 9 or later

+## Platform Support

+This package supports Windows, macOS, and Linux.

+**Note for Windows users:** This package uses Sharp for image processing.
+Sharp includes prebuilt binaries for Windows, so no additional build tools are required.

 ## Installation